The Shopify backup is a critical job for Shopify store owners to complete on a regular basis.

 For those who are up to the task, you may manually back up and save data for your business.

-If you have your theme files on your computer, you can change the layout of the product page with a few clicks.
+If you have your theme files on your computer, you can change the product page’s layout with a few clicks.

 However, if not, you’ll need to export your products and then download your themes to your desktop.